Calebbii/Photography-Website/README.md

 # Photography-Website
-These is an art auction photography website.The displayed photos are to be auction in the upcoming july auction
+* These is an art auction photography website.The displayed photos are to be auction in the upcoming july auction
----

 ## License $ copyright
   © Caleb B Kiprotich,Moringa school
----

 ## Live link
 https://calebbii.github.io/Photography-Website/

+## Technologies Used
+* HTML
+* CSS